Being proficient at managing remote employees requires a mental leap, especially for traditionally minded managers.

 Yet the most effective one-on-one calls aren’t just about monitoring productivity.
 They can also be powerful means of keeping remote employees motivated and engaged.

-Ideally, regularly scheduled one-on-one calls – whether daily, weekly or biweekly – can help a manager:
+A great initiative would be to ideally, schedule one-on-one calls – whether daily, weekly or biweekly – this can help a manager:

 Depending upon the employee and the nature of their job, more or less routine interaction may be required.
 For example, Amanda may need a call once a week while Matthew may require daily calls.

-As much as is reasonable and schedules permit, supervisors should be adaptable to staff needs and calendars.
+Keeping productive workflows in mind and as much as schedules permit, supervisors should be adaptable to staff needs and calendars.

 These insights can be shared via PDFs, short videos or informal question-and-answer video calls.